Adedayo Clement Adeyeye: Campaign for Ekiti State Governorship

 Adeyeye was an aspirant for the Ekiti State 2018 gubernatorial elections under the platform of the PDP.

-In an interview with the Leadership Newspaper, Adeyeye highlighted his first eleven priorities which pointed at revolutions in agriculture, education, employment figures, health and social welfare amongst others.
+In an interview with the Leadership newspaper, Adeyeye outlined an eleven-point campaign platform focusing on agriculture, education, employment, health, and social welfare.

 Senatorial aspirations

-Adeyeye declared for Senate on Thursday 6 September 2018 at Ise Ekiti during the Senatorial meeting of the party held in his home and attended by party's bigwigs and aspirants from the zone.
+Adeyeye declared for Senate on Thursday 6 September 2018 at Ise Ekiti during the Senatorial meeting of the party held in his home and attended by party leaders and aspirants from the zone.

 Adeyeye defeated Senator Biodun Olujimi of PDP in Ekiti South Senatorial District in the National Assembly election conducted on Saturday, 23 February 2019.
 The Returning Officer for Ekiti South Senatorial District, Professor Laide Lawal, returned Prince Adeyeye, elected having scored 77,621 votes to defeat his closest rival, Olujimi, who polled 53,741 votes.
-During the 2019 election tribunal, his closest rival, Olujimi was declared winner after the result was recalculated under controversial circumstances.
+During the 2019 election tribunal, his closest rival, Olujimi was declared winner after the result was recalculated.